obsessedcake/fansly-utils/README.md

 ### Lists

-You can generate a beautiful HTML table will all accounts and lists to which they are assigned:
+You can generate a beautiful HTML table, which is based on [datatables.js](https://datatables.net) and [bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/), with all accounts and lists to which they are assigned:

 ```bash
 fansly-utils backup --html